Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 There are many places you can visit on a day trip from Calgary (including Banff National Park for winter activities).
 We have listed some of the best winter day trips from Calgary below.

 Abraham Lake is where you can view the famous ice bubbles from deep underwater.

 Abraham Lake is an artificial lake, located about 3.5 hours away from Calgary.
 This is definitely a long day trip, so alternatively, you can plan it as a weekend excursion.

 Of course, when we talk about Banff, you can rest assured that you will enjoy breathtaking views of the mountains and fun outdoor activities like ice skating and cross-country skiing.

 There are three ski resorts in Banff where you can check out skiing options:

 - Sunshine Village

-Drumheller to Calgary is about 1.5 in distance.
+Drumheller is about 1.5 hours drive from Calgary.
 It is home to Midland Provincial Park and the Royal Tyrrell Museum which houses the “World’s Largest Dinosaur”.